-No. 10 Arkansas shuts down Colgate 85-68 in NCAA opener
+Arkansas shuts down Colgate 85-68 in NCAA opener

 Colgate looked as if it was on its way to pull off the bracket’s first major upset with the early run.
 Arkansas’ athleticism, particularly on defense, turned out to be too much for the Raiders to overcome.

-Arkansas is know for its offense, but the Razorbacks proved that can play a little D, too.
+Arkansas is know for its offense, but the Razorbacks proved they can play a little D, too.

 UP NEXT

-Arkansas moves on to face the winner between Texas Tech and Utah State on Sunday.
+Arkansas moves on to face Texas Tech on Sunday.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25